bashbaug/OpenCLPapers/OpenCLOnLinux.md

 OpenCL implementations that implement OpenCL ICD interfaces will return `cl_khr_icd` in their `CL_PLATFORM_EXTENSIONS` string.

-The only functions that an OpenCL implementation must export to work with the OpenCL ICD loader are `clGetExtensionFunctionAddress` and `clIcdGetPlatformIDsKHR`.
+The only function that an OpenCL implementation must export to work with the OpenCL ICD loader is `clGetExtensionFunctionAddress`.

 ````
 $ nm -D --defined-only libAnOpenCLImplementation.so
 000000000002b500 T clGetExtensionFunctionAddress
-0000000000026d30 T clIcdGetPlatformIDsKHR
 ````

 There are two commonly used ICD loaders.